Most business leaders get chills at the thought of health care reform.

 And because a PEO is a form of HR outsourcing, the small business is also freed of many HR and administrative tasks that can hinder innovation, productivity and, ultimately, profit.

-Learn how Insperity can help your business curb COBRA costs and handle health care reform.
+Learn how Insperity can help your business understand COBRA insurance rules and handle health care reform.